MicrosoftDocs/fabric-docs/docs/data-engineering/notebook-visualization.md

 ### Create report visuals from a Spark dataframe

 You can use a Spark DataFrame in your notebook to quickly generate insightful visualizations.
-You can also click _Save_ in the embeded report to create a report item in a target workspace.
+You can also click _Save_ in the embedded report to create a report item in a target workspace.

 The following image is an example of a `QuickVisualize()` from Spark dataframe.